-The Local Index increased by 10% in 2016 on turnover of N\$ 586 million after a 28% increase in 2015, all in an illiquid market, while the Overall index increased by 23% against the JSE All Share index which decreased by 0.08%.
+The Local Index increased by 9.5% in 2017 on turnover of N\$ 853 million after a 10% increase in 2016, all in an illiquid market, while the Overall Index increased by 22% against the JSE All Share Index which increased by 17%.
 The contributions of the top 13 listed equities, being those with a market capitalisation of N\$ 20 billion or more, are shown in the Management Commentary.

-At 31 December 2016 the total market capitalisation was N\$ 1.693 trillion or US\$ 124 billion, hopefully re-confirming the position of the NSX as the second largest Exchange by total market capitalisation in Africa, after the JSE.
+At 31 December 2017 the total market capitalisation was N\$ 2.050 trillion or US\$ 166 billion, hopefully re-confirming the position of the NSX as the second largest Exchange by total market capitalisation in Africa, after the JSE.

-The Development Capital Market or DevX, at the end of 2016 comprises four dual listed uranium companies and one gold company.
+The Development Capital Market or DevX, at the end of 2017 comprises four dual listed uranium companies and one gold company.
 Shares listed on the DevX are not included in either of the NSX indices which are calculated by FTSE in London.
 NAMFISA has advised that economic activity in Namibia is not a prerequisite for listing a company's equity on the NSX.

 The graphs presented in this report highlight the volatility in share prices and exchange rates which all severely affect the share prices more than the incomes of these listed companies; the price of uranium and the unfortunate Japanese experiences in 2012 have reduced the exploration capabilities and activities of the dual listed commodity companies.
+The slow recovery of world demand for commodities keep posing a risk, affecting both growth and fiscal revenues.
+In 2017 mining production was lower than expected, mainly due to a decline in international uranium prices.